funkyfun/funkyblog/README.md

-# webcool
+# funkyblog
-some examples in my spare time
+some notes in my spare time